Oozy02/Data-Analysis-and-Machine-Learning-Portfolio/README.md

 # Data-Analysis-and-Machine-Learning-Portfolio
-Here I've uploaded one of my most worked on Data Analysis and Machine Learning projects which I've done over a period of time .
+Here I've uploaded some of my most worked on Data Analysis and Machine Learning projects which I've done over the period of time .